calemyers723/cardano-foundation/_pages/project.md

 Founded in 2015 by Charles Hoskinson and Jeremy Wood, IOHK is a world-class engineering and technology company committed to using peer-to-peer innovations to provide financial services to three billion people that don’t have them.
 The group is contracted to design, build, and maintain the Cardano platform through to 2020.

-### Emurgo
+### CGG

-Emurgo is the venture building entity in the Cardano ecosystem.
+CGG is the venture building entity in the Cardano ecosystem.
 A rebranding of CGG, its goal is to aid, integrate, and foster Cardano blockchain applications.

-Emurgo captures the transformative power that blockchain technology brings to the developing world.
-Decentralized applications built on Cardano technology, funded and supported by Emurgo, will have the potential to build groundbreaking applications.
+CGG captures the transformative power that blockchain technology brings to the developing world.
+Decentralized applications built on Cardano technology, funded and supported by CGG, will have the potential to build groundbreaking applications.

 # Project Road Map